Literary agents are still the gatekeepers for authors seeking traditional book deals.

 Andrea Hurst: For many authors, this is a very viable option today.
 Indie publishing, especially with e-books, offers a way to get your book directly in the reader’s hands.
 It is still important to have a high quality product and market your work.
 Many agents I know are diversifying what services they offer and how they will work with authors seeking nontraditional publishing options.
 Our agency consults with self-publishing authors through the whole process, offering professional editorial, design and evaluation services.

 Bonnie Solow: Self-publishing is a viable option for many writers.
 There is no barrier to entry and authors can enjoy the satisfaction of maintaining full creative control with an accelerated release schedule.
 For authors who are entrepreneurial and who can access their readers through online marketing, speaking engagements, and so on, self-publishing can be the right route to take.
+As long as the author understands the different elements of promoting online, such as human centered design process to aim for the right clients and be successful in promotion.
 In the long-term I do think agents will be more and more involved in helping clients self-publish… At this stage, however, authors who come to me are not interested in self-publishing.
 Instead, they want to enjoy the myriad benefits that come with being published by a major house.

 What about you?